 To cook this tenderloin to your desired temperature, you will need a meat thermometer.
 I love my digital thermometer because it does not get more accurate than that.
 130-135°F/55-58°C for medium rare, 140-145 °F/60-63°C for medium, 150-155°F/65-68°C for medium well.

 This may be one of the best beef tenderloins that I have made.
 It turned out so buttery and tender, there was no need for a knife, I ate it with a fork.

-If you’ve tried this Herb Roasted Beef Tenderloin or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below.
+If you’ve tried this Herb Roasted Beef Tenderloin or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!
-You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see daily recipe updates.

 - 4 tablespoons unsalted butter

 - 1 tablespoon Dijon mustard

 - 5 pound beef tenderloin, tied with kitchen string

 - 2 teaspoons salt

 - Remove the tenderloin from the fridge and any packaging and leave at room temperature for 1 hour.

 - Preheat oven to 425°F/220°C.